After Wearing: How To Remove Glue/Adhesive On The Lace Front Wigs

 IV.
 If You Want to Get Rid Of Glue with Alcohol

-If you're not into scrubbing for a prolonged quantity of time, you can utilize a more durable glue eliminator - alcohol.
+If you're not into scrubbing for a long time, you can utilize a more durable glue eliminator - alcohol.
 Here are the steps to follow for this technique:

 Step 1: Get your hands on some rubbing alcohol.
 You can utilize 50% isopropyl alcohol or 91% rubbing alcohol.
-The 50% alcohol will not get rid of the glue as quickly as the 91%, but both will work.
-Individuals often select the 50% alcohol over the more potent alcohol because of how fragile lace tends to be.
+The 50% alcohol will not remove the glue as quickly as the 91%, but both will work.
+Individuals often select 50% alcohol over the more potent alcohol because of how fragile lace tends to be.

 Step 2: Get set up in a room that has excellent ventilation.
 Alcohol can irritate your nasal passages and throat.

 Step 3: Soak some cotton balls in the alcohol of your option.
 Ensure that the entire cotton ball is soaked in alcohol.

 Step 4: Turn your wig inside out to access the glue-covered lace.

 Step 5: Begin wiping the glue away with a cotton ball-- utilize a fast circular motion.
 Utilizing mild pressure is important, as the alcohol will dissolve the glue.
 Focus on one area at a time; beware not to pluck the lace.
 After cleaning the lace for a minute, turn the cotton ball and continue cleaning.

 Step 6: After a while, you'll see the glue come off the lace and transfer to the cotton ball.